anthx/anthony-carrick-hugo-blog/content/post/wanting-vs-liking.md

 In my personal life, I’ve gone to see some movies and shows, but found that when I get there, I can’t relax to enjoy it or it’s just not any good so it feels like a waste of time.
 Recently, many movies out these days just aren’t very good – Barbie was the only good movie I saw in 2023, everything else feels like a waste of time.

 Theme parks or arcade rooms could be similar – you might want to go (partly because of the advertising), but then when you get there, it’s all crowds and expensive.
+Of course, if you enjoy it despite the crowds, or it's not expensive, then more power to you - have at it.

 ### Relationships